 - Thrombotic/Thromboembolic Complications [see WARNINGS AND PRECAUTIONS]

 - Cataracts [see WARNINGS AND PRECAUTIONS]

 Clinical Trials Experience

-Table 3 presents the most common adverse drug reactions (experienced by ≥ 3% of patients receiving PROMACTA) from the 3 placebo-controlled studies, with a higher incidence in PROMACTA versus placebo.
+Table 4 presents the most common adverse drug reactions (experienced by greater than or equal to 3% of patients receiving PROMACTA) from the three placebo-controlled trials, with a higher incidence in PROMACTA versus placebo.

-Three Placebo-Controlled Studies in Adults With Chronic Immune (Idiopathic)
+Table 4:Adverse Reactions (≥3%) from Three Placebo-controlled Trials in Adults with Chronic Immune (Idiopathic) Thrombocytopenia

 |Upper respiratory tract infection||7||6|